jsilke/flight-delay-prediction/README.md

 ### Feature Selection & Engineering
 ---
 The rationale behind the features we used was developed during [exploration](./Exploration) and is explained in further detail in [features](./Data/features).
 Ideally, we would explore more broadly to determine the feature space that generalizes our predictions the most effectively.

+### Modelling
+---
+We use an ensemble approach to modelling that incorporates bagging, boosting, and stacking based on a classifier prediction in an attempt to mitigate our regression error and improve the generalization of our predictions.
+Our approach can be found [here](./Modelling)

+### Wishlist
+---
+If we get more time it would be interesting to pursue:

+- Features from the other tables
+- Time series analysis
+- Further exploration of the data
+- More rigourous modelling (cv, hyperparameter tuning, alternative models, etc.)
+- Alternate pipelines (incorporating polynomial features, different dimensionality reduction approaches, etc.)